openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 Requirements for both the Wallet and the Verifier:

-* The Credential Format Identifier MUST be `mso_mdoc`.
-* ISO mdoc Credential Format specific DCQL parameters as defined in Annex B.3.1 of [@!OIDF.OID4VP] MUST be used.
+* ISO mdoc Credential Format specific DCQL parameter, `intent_to_retain` defined in Annex B.3.1 of [@!OIDF.OID4VP] MUST be present.
-* Verifier MAY request more than one Credential in the same request.
 * When multiple ISO mdocs are being returned, each ISO mdoc MUST be returned in a separate `DeviceResponse` (as defined in 8.3.2.1.2.2 of [@!ISO.18013-5]), each matching to a respective DCQL query.
 Therefore, the resulting `vp_token` contains multiple `DeviceResponse` instances.

-* The `SessionTranscript` and `Handover` CBOR structures MUST be generated in accordance with Annex B.3.4.1 of [@!OIDF.OID4VP].
+Note that the Credential Format Identifier and `SessionTranscript` CBOR structure are defined in [@!OIDF.OID4VP].

 ## IETF SD-JWT VC specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API